Ninjanated/c2c-personalblog/src/posts/why-i-started-coding.md

+---
+layout: post.njk
-# Why I Started Learning to Code as a Clinician
+title: Why I Started Learning to Code as a Clinician
+date: 2024-01-20
+description: The journey from healthcare to coding might seem unusual, but it's becoming increasingly common.
+Here's why I made the switch.
+tags: ['posts', 'career']
+---

 The journey from healthcare to coding might seem unusual, but it's becoming increasingly common.
 Here's why I made the switch.